 Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

-A lot have changed since I first started using Pinterest (on my other sites) 5 years ago.
+A lot has changed since I first started using Pinterest (on my other sites) 5 years ago.

 This is why we need to keep current with all the changes and learn what works now on this platform.